AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 **Edit** - ![](images/Smock_Edit_18_N.svg)

 Allows you to edit task details added while creating the task.
 All fields are editable except Task type and Project.
-Also, you can only edit tasks that are created by you.
+You can only edit tasks that are created by you.
 Assigned tasks can not be edited.

 Also, you can add or remove assets when editing an Authoring, Publishing or Translation task.
 However, for a Review task, you can only change the version of the assets sent for review.